-Trust isn't instantaneous no matter what your role may be in an organisation.
-It's essential that you earn the trust so that the working relationship can be built.
+Trust is not instantaneous no matter what your role may be in an organisation.
+It is essential that you earn the trust so that the working relationship can be built.
 As a consultant, it's important for me to build that trust with my clients so that I can help them achieve their communication goals.

 My three keys to developing trust in a working relationship can be effective whether you work as part of a team, lead a team or if you're like me, develop a 'team' approach to working with your clients.